 Additionally, Google clearly states as part of its SEO guidelines to avoid duplicate content at all costs.
-So while your website may actually be the one with original content whoser content was duplicated, Google may end up penalizing both websites – the original and duplicate, for using the same content.
+So while your website may be the one with original content whose content was duplicated, Google may end up penalizing both websites – the original and duplicate, for using the same content.

 You can fill out this copyright removal form to send a DMCA notice to the duplicate website owner and get it taken down.
 Here are the steps to fill up the form:

 1- Provide your name, contact information, and the name of your company.

 2- Mention if you are the sole copyright owner or reporting on behalf of the copyright owner (Make sure you are logged in from the right Google account since Google will use your contact details to reach you.)

 3- Now, you need to provide details of the infringed content and how it is duplicated from your website.

 3- In case multiple websites/URLs are duplicating your content, you can click on the ‘Add a new group’ option to report multiple URLs through the same form.

 4- Checkmark the sworn statement, which confirms that you are the main copyright holder of the content and the duplicated content belongs to you.

 5- Click ‘Submit’ and wait for an answer back from Google.
 It can take anywhere between 2-3 weeks for Google to provide an update.

 Please note that this will only get the duplicate website removed from Google Search.
 Google cannot shut down a website completely.
 To get the website taken offline, you will have to contact the hosting providers of the duplicate website.